BitBotFactory/MikaLendingBot/README.md

 ```

 If `spreadlend = 1` and `gapbottom = 0`, it will behave as simple lending bot lending at lowest possible offer.

+## Command Line Parameters
+--clearAutoRenew - will clear the AutoRenew flag on all exising loans

 ##Donations